 Hi!
-I’m Chris Johnson.
+I’m Chris Johnson, founder of teacher training company Teach Voice.
 Having spent years taking and delivering 1-2-1 online voice lessons, group lessons, mass workshops, and mentoring, Zoom has proved itself as the better option for myself, and vocal coaches and music teachers.
 Both you and your students will need to quickly tweak some settings however.
 You don’t want to fall fowl of the pesky software ‘helpers’ that compliment you by categorising your pianissimo as ‘noise’.
 You will be subsequently ‘suppressed’ 😉

 Stick around to find out the standard but ESSENTIAL adjustments you need to make.
 I’ll cover a few of the basic settings and features that you might want to sort.
 There’ll also be an audio hack for Zoom meetings on your iPhone.